Legal Topics Toggle navigation

 A. The issue is complicated, but, as a general matter, if lectures are recorded, faculty members own the copyright in them and the institution would not become involved in protecting those rights.
 Students' notes may constitute derivative works of the recorded lecture and there are certain protective measures that instructors concerned about students selling notes on-line can take, such as informing students verbally or in writing of how their lecture notes may be used.

 The three basic forms of intellectual property are copyrights, patents and trademarks.
 Copyrights protect original works of authorship fixed in any tangible medium of expression.
-A work must be capable of reproduction or communication and fixed in some medium of expression to be protected.
 Examples of works that do and do not qualify for copyright protection include:

 - Motion pictures and other audio-visual works